1954 Rugby League World Cup final: Match details

-The BBC broadcast the whole match live in the UK via the Television Continental Exchange – a rare novelty for the time.
 France opened the scoring with a penalty Puig-Aubert kick from 45 yards out and played well early in the match, leading early in the second half thanks to a brilliant try from Cantoni.
 However Great Britain did not waver, with credit for the win given to a starring role by centre Phil Jackson and the play of their forward pack, as well as the tough match France had played against Australia in Nantes two days earlier.
 Great Britain defeated France 16–12 and became the first team to lift the World Cup.